ljpatrick/marxpaint/magic/docs/en/README.txt

              A '1' is returned if the mouse button is down; '0' otherwise.

            * char * data_directory
-             This string contains the directory where Tux Paint's data files are stored.
-For example, on Linux, this may be "/usr/share/tuxpaint/".
+             This string contains the directory where Marx Paint's data files are stored.
+For example, on Linux, this may be "/usr/share/marxpaint/".

              Magic tools should include an icon (see "get_icon()", above) and are encouraged to include sound effects, it's useful for plugins